smathot/materials_for_P0010.5/manuscript/md/__supplementary__.md

  id: TblExp2
  source: exp2.csv
  caption:
   The LME for Exp.
 2 used to estimate the partial slope of the relationship between pupil size and fixation saliency.
+Based on an LME model with by-participant random intercept and random slope for pupil size.
 --%

 %--